alitsaberi/slumber/CONTRIBUTING.md

         * Write tests that cover various scenarios, including edge cases and corner cases.
         * Ensure your tests are isolated and do not depend on each other.
         * Use fixtures to set up any necessary state before tests run.
-        * Use AI tools like GitHub Copilot to assist in writing tests.

     * **Example Test Function**
         ```python